hotblackhole/ACRYR/README.md

           - Create a message for the claim
           - Change claim state to draft
       - Added mail support
+        - Send mail when a claim has been joined by 10 users

 Documentation and Support